hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/183__Praveen_R._Bhat.md

 > who is the OBJECT of all Gaalis - abusive words?
 In whose neck will all the
 > abusive words fall?
 >
-​For us, from the pAramarthika sattA, where such expression is used, the abusive words is also brahman/ Ishvara, the abuser is Ishvara, the abused is Ishvara, abusing is Ishvara, all is Ishvara, where is the abuse then?
-I can understand the Dvaitin's misery though: bhUmA vai sukhaM, na alpe sukham asti​.
+For us, from the pAramarthika sattA, where such expression is used, the abusive words is also brahman/ Ishvara, the abuser is Ishvara, the abused is Ishvara, abusing is Ishvara, all is Ishvara, where is the abuse then?
+I can understand the Dvaitin's misery though: bhUmA vai sukhaM, na alpe sukham asti.

-​gurupAdukAbhyAm,
+gurupAdukAbhyAm,
--praveen​
+-praveen